Venice – when it’s quiet

 - This Workshop is in English -

-Venice, with its dramatic light and shadows, shimmering water, narrow passageways and relatively timeless atmosphere, is a place that has been photographed a million times, but each of us has our own personal vision of Venice that John McDermott will help you realize.
-You’ll create YOUR portrait of this fascinating city that lives with and on the water.
+Venice is a place that has been photographed a million times, but each of us has our own personal vision of Venice that photographer John McDermott will help you realize.
+You will create YOUR portrait of this fascinating city that lives both with and on the water.

-We will explore the culture of the city and look behind the facades, the art and craft behind the masks, gondolas, ancient works of art, and glass.
+In a small group, we will explore the neighborhoods, the culture of the city and the life behind the scenes, the craft behind the masks, the gondolas, and the ancient works of art.

-John, the American professional photographer, fluent in Italian, will help you realize your photographic ideas.
+The American professional photographer, fluent in Italian, will help you find access points and put you in contact with locals.

 What makes the Venice Workshop special?